hexaxsoftwares/houx.js/README.md

 Class widgets are perfect and statefull widget encapsulation, in short, it was used in building the pixel builtin widgets.

-Pixel does not utilize the constructor for, like React  did, instead, pixel takes its defined method options as pixel options.
+Pixel does not utilize the constructor function, like React  did, instead, pixel takes its defined method options as pixel options.

 A pixel class widget must extend the base `Widget` class. e.g.